skrattaren/apf.rst/apf.rst

 - [p.
 239/172] "This made some of the _grand guignol`_" melodramas a little
   unusual, [...]"

-  Grand guignol, after the Montmartre, Paris theatre "`Le Grand Guignol`_", is the name given to a form of gory and macabre drama so laboriously horrific as to fall into absurdity.
+  Grand guignol, after the Montmartre, Paris theatre **Le Grand Guignol**, is the name given to a form of gory and macabre drama so laboriously horrific as to fall into absurdity.